chengze24/chengze24.github.io/_pages/about.md

 I am a senior in [Computer Science B.S., University of Houston](https://www.uh.edu/nsm/computer-science/).

-I am expected to graduate in Fall 2025.
+I am expected to graduate in Dec 2025.

 I am looking for opportunities in data science in any industry.